RadeonOpenCompute/ROCm_Documentation/Non-Doxygen_RST/hipinstallation/HIP-Installation.rst

 HIP can be easily installed using the pre-built binary packages with the package manager for your platform.

+**Note**: The version definition for the HIP runtime is different from CUDA.
+On the AMD platform, the function returns the HIP runtime version, while on the NVIDIA platform, it returns the CUDA runtime version.
+There is no mapping or correlation between the HIP version and CUDA version.

 HIP Prerequisites
 ====================